-Put the casserole back in to cook for another hour with a tight lid on it (assuming the rice is fully raw).
+Put the casserole back in to cook for another hour with a tight lid (assuming the rice is fully raw).
 If the rice is mostly cooked, a small amount of stock and another ten or twenty minutes should be sufficient.

-Why is my rice still hard after cooking?
+Why is my rice hard after cooking?

 Another possibility is that you didn’t allow enough time for the rice to steam properly.
-Using a lid to cover the pot while it cooks, will help the rice absorb more water and cook through evenly.
+Using a lid to cover the pot while it cooks will help the rice absorb more water and cook through evenly.

-How do you fix undercooked crispy rice?
+How to fix crunchy rice?

 How do I know if my rice is done?

-Rice can be a challenging food to cook, and if you’re struggling, don’t worry.
+Rice can be challenging to cook, and if you’re struggling, don’t worry.
 You can fix undercooked rice relatively easily, no matter what cooking method you are using.
 Just go slowly and add small amounts of liquid so your rice doesn’t burn or end up soggy.